New Patients (202) 851-7554

 What are my options to replace my missing teeth?

 Dental implants are the gold standard of tooth replacement.
 They are the only tooth replacement solution that can also replace your tooth root.
 Dental bridges and dentures are also available.
-Dr. Deckard will do a full evaluation to determine which is the best option for you.
+Dr. Deckard will complete an evaluation to determine the best option for you.
 He will consider your oral health needs, budget, and the number of teeth you must replace.

 What are the most commonly missing teeth?

 The most commonly missing teeth are the wisdom teeth (third molars).
-Dentists usually have to remove these teeth for reasons such as crowding or impaction.
+Dentists usually have to remove these teeth for crowding or impaction.
 The next most commonly missing teeth are the lower second premolars and the upper lateral incisors.
-These teeth are often missing due to genetic factors, where they don’t develop, or dental disease and decay that requires extraction.
+These teeth are often missing due to genetic factors, where they don’t develop.
+Teeth affected by disease and decay may require a professional extraction and replacement.

 Can missing teeth cause digestive problems?